lemix7/lemix7/README.md

 # Hi, I'm [Ahmad] 👋

-I'm a Software Engineer with a passion for building scalable and efficient solutions.
+I'm a Software Engineer student with a passion for building scalable and efficient solutions.
 I'm currently learning web development, exploring both frontend and  technologies.
 My focus is on writing clean, maintainable code and continuously improving my skills.

 ## What I do:
 - **Frontend:** JavaScript, React, HTML, CSS